Azure/platform-chaos/README.md

 Then consume the module in code, leveraging the following API.

+Review [this Wiki article](https://github.com/Azure/platform-chaos/wiki/Building-an-Azure-Web-App-Chaos-Extension-with-Node.JS) for a tutorial on building and using your own Platform Chaos Extension.

 ## API

 This is the exported API from the `platform-chaos` NPM module.